Home > Audio and Video

 The Appalachian Celebration: A Place for the Humanities, a concert of music featured in The Little House on the Prairie series by Laura Ingalls Wilder, organized by Dale Cockrell, professor of musicology, Blair School of Music. (audio)

-We Speak for Ourselves: A Poet, a Prophet, and Voices for the 21st Century, a conference in honor of the 40th anniversary of the assassination of Dr. Martin Luther King, Jr. and the 20th anniversary of the establishment of the Warren Center. (video links here)
+We Speak for Ourselves: A Poet, a Prophet, and Voices for the 21st Century, a conference in honor of the 40th anniversary of the assassination of Dr. Martin Luther King, Jr. and the 20th anniversary of the establishment of the Warren Center. (multiple videos)

 Mona Frederick, Executive Director of the Warren Center, discusses the availability of Robert Penn Warren's original audio interviews with Civil Rights leaders through a new Vanderbilt Library web archive.
 These interviews were conducted in preparation for Warren's 1964 volume Who Speaks for the Negro? (audio)

 Helen Vendler, the A .
-Kingsley Porter University Professor at Harvard University, presented a lecture entitled "The Yeatsian Sequence: ‘Nineteen Hundred and Nineteen’ and ‘Blood and the Moon’ " as the 2006-2007 Harry C. Howard, Jr. Lecture on January 18, 2007. (audio)
+Kingsley Porter University Professor at Harvard University, presented the 2006-2007 Harry C. Howard Jr. Lecture, "The Yeatsian Sequence: ‘Nineteen Hundred and Nineteen’ and ‘Blood and the Moon’" on January 18, 2007. (audio)